AndrewEllis93/Print-Tuning-Guide/README.md

 - This section assumes that you have already done a rough [Z offset calibration](https://docs.vorondesign.com/build/startup/#initial--simple-process).

 - This section also assumes that you have a <i>consistent</i> first layer.
      - You may need to use [bed mesh](https://docs.vorondesign.com/tuning/secondary_printer_tuning.html#bed-mesh) to accomplish this.
-I personally recommend generating a bed mesh before every print, by adding `BED_MESH_CALIBRATE` to your `PRINT_START` macro. \
+I personally recommend generating a bed mesh before every print, by adding `BED_MESH_CALIBRATE` to your `PRINT_START` macro. (requires the config section in the link above.)\
      Some discourage using bed mesh unless absolutely necessary, but I disagree.
 As far as I'm concerned, it's cheap insurance.
 Additionally, it's rare, especially for larger printers, to have a perfect first layer without it.

     - If you are using a V2: